 October 2011 – March 2012: Finding ways to reach the goal

 Further development of the concept, and funding applications.
 Introductions to the Ministry of Foreign Affairs (MFA) and the Danish ambassador in Nairobi in February 2012.
 An article on the project in Danish newspaper Politiken Weekly results in the donation of USD 20.000 from the American Arsenault Family Foundation, for a fact-finding mission in Somaliland.
 Purpose: Is fishery even possible – if so, how?

 March 2012: Finding facts

 Week long fact finding mission to Somaliland.
 Johannsen too ill to participate.
 Upon arriving home, the team pens the first project description based on the facts found indicating that there is no existing infrastructure, and that a processing facility offering ice and fish processing at cost prices must be built from scratch.
-A decision is made not to choose one local partner, because the fishery and the operators are too fragile: Choosing one partner would potentially create an autocracy: FF openly expresses that anyone is invited to cooperate, as long as they share the same ambition as FF: turning Somaliland into a nation of fishermen.
+A decision is made not to choose one local partner, because the fishery and the operators are too fragile: FF openly expresses that anyone is invited to cooperate, as long as they share the same ambition as FF: turning Somaliland into a nation of fishermen.
 The principle of open inclusion is key.

 May 15, 2012: Johanssen dies

 Johannsen’s children receive the LIVIA award on his behalf: